-3.2.2.3 Reliability of information used to monitor the project
+3.2.2.1 Reliability of information used to monitor the project

-One area for improvement was the processes in place to ensure the reliability of information used to monitor the project.
+A particular matter that has been noted for improvement was the processes in place to ensure the reliability of information used to monitor the project.
 This involved the reconciliation of project cost information between the records of DPTI and the cost consultant.

-In finalising the review for the previous period Audit sought from DPTI an update on the status of work being undertaken by the cost consultant to complete the project expenditure reconciliation.
-DPTI advised that the cost consultant was being provided with expenditure reports on a regular basis and had performed a reconciliation.
-DPTI also advised that it was currently reviewing anomalies highlighted in the reconciliation to ensure they are appropriately reconciled against the budgeted commitments.
+In finalising the review for the previous designated reporting period Audit sought from DPTI an update on the status of work being undertaken by the cost consultant to complete the project expenditure reconciliation.
+Audit review found that the project cost information, as recorded in DPTI's job cost ledger, was being provided monthly to the cost consultant and a process was in progress to complete the reconciliation for 30 June 2014.